Burton B. Roberts

-Burton Bennett Roberts (July 25, 1922 – October 24, 2010) served as Bronx district attorney before his election as a judge, later serving as the chief administrative judge for the New York Supreme Court in the Bronx until his retirement in 1998 after 25 years on the bench.
+Burton Bennett Roberts (July 25, 1922 – October 24, 2010) was an American judge.
+He served as Bronx district attorney before his election as a judge, later serving as the chief administrative judge for the New York Supreme Court in the Bronx until his retirement in 1998 after 25 years on the bench.
 His no-nonsense manner as a prosecutor and in court made him the model for the character Myron Kovitsky in the 1987 book The Bonfire of the Vanities by Tom Wolfe.

 Early life and education

 Roberts was born on July 25, 1922, in Washington Heights, Manhattan, New York City and graduated from DeWitt Clinton High School.
 He earned his undergraduate degree in 1943 at New York University.
 He enlisted in the United States Army during World War II, where he served in the European Theater and earned the Bronze Star Medal for his actions in rescuing fellow soldiers who had been injured, while he was still exposed to enemy fire.
 He became a corporal.

 After completing his military service, Roberts earned his law degree from the New York University School of Law in 1949 and was awarded a Master of Laws in 1953 from Cornell Law School.